losrobbos/chat-react-sse/README.md

 We could create a sub-repository in the api folder instead, that that brings a lot of complications.

-Instead we can now tell Heroku to push a subdirectory (!) on deploy.
+Instead we can now tell Heroku to push a subdirectory (!) only on deploy.

-Within your main repo folder do:
+Within your main repo folder you can do this with:

 `git subtree push --prefix api heroku main`

 Et voila: Now Heroku should just push and deploy the api folder and make it available on an URL.

-Enjoy!
+But you can still push both subfolders as usual to you Github repository using ...

+`git push origin main`

+Check it out, buddy!
+Enjoy :)